dhimandipanshi/CyberFraud_Analysis/README.md

 This demographic is also the most financially impacted per incident, suggesting fraudsters are deliberately targeting higher-value targets rather than maximizing victim volume.

 **Business implication:** Prevention messaging, financial institution alerts, and workplace fraud awareness programs should be prioritized for the 30–59 demographic — Canada's highest-risk and highest-loss cohort.

-*Source: `/data/cyberfraud_data.xlsx` — age_group_victim_analysis*

----

-### Insight 4 — Fraud Losses Are Growing Year-over-Year With No Signs of Plateauing 🔴

-> **Reported losses have increased consistently from 2021 to 2025, with 2025 representing the peak exposure year in the dataset.**

-The upward trajectory suggests that current prevention efforts are not keeping pace with the scale and sophistication of cyber fraud in Canada.
-Without structural intervention, losses will continue to climb.

-**Business implication:** Reactive, campaign-based prevention is insufficient.
-Canada needs proactive, data-driven fraud monitoring infrastructure that can detect emerging fraud typologies before they scale.

-*Source: `/data/cyberfraud_data.xlsx` — yoy_loss_trend analysis*

 ---